Crocodilian ~ Chapter 1

 I: A Day (Un)Like Any Other

 The crocodile attack had come out of nowhere, on a day like any other in the swamp town of Yonledo.
-Except this day was far from the likes of any other, since someone had been killed.
+Except on that particular day it was far from the likes of any other, since someone had been killed.
 Which, for Mayor Undrey Penh, was not great for business.
 There were already too many downsides to starting a new township in a swamp, now he had to worry about crocodiles eating people.

 “Sir, Guild President Vistenna has sent a response stating that the resources you’ve requested cannot be delivered at this time.
 She states that the matter of transport is quite… problematic.
 And then there’s something about swamps and crocodiles being of nuisance and,” the scribe then mumbled, “that everyone knew this would happen.”